Tech-at-DU/React-Redux-Tetris-Tutorial/P19-Creating-a-Timer/readme.md

 # Start listening for updates with useEffect

-With the code above in place nothing is happening until you call `update`.
-The trick is that you don't want to call `update` each time the component renders.
-Instead you want to call it only the first time the component renders, and only when `isRunning` changes.
+With the code above in place, nothing is happening until you call `update`.
+The trick is that you don't want to call it `update` each time the component renders.
+Instead, you want to call it only the first time the component renders, and only when `isRunning` changes.

 Crazy I know.
 But think about it.
-You want to start `requestAnimationFrame` once and have it call itself after that, remember the recusion mentioned above.
-Otherwise you would be adding a new request animation frame each time the component updated.
+You want to start `requestAnimationFrame` once and have it call itself after that, remember the recursion mentioned above.
+Otherwise, you would be adding a new request animation frame each time the component is updated.

 When `isRunning` changes you want to cancel the `requestionAnimationFrame` or add start it again.